SonuRathore10/Stock-Price-Forecasting-LSTM/README.md

 • Enable email/SMS alerts for prediction thresholds
 • Add a backtesting module for strategy evaluation
 • Secure API with JWT authentication and rate limiting

+## ⚠️ Disclaimer
+Important: Stock price prediction is inherently uncertain.
+This application should not be used for making financial decisions.